MetaMask/metamask-docs/snaps/reference/rpc-api.md

 #### Description

 Calling this method causes a confirmation to be displayed in the MetaMask UI.
-The contents of the confirmation depend on the parameters, see above for their meaning and format.
+The contents of the confirmation depend on the parameters.
 The user can either approve or reject the confirmation, which is indicated by the method's return value.

 Use this method to show a MetaMask popup with custom text and buttons to approve or reject an action.